Isaiah Thomas Signs with Charlotte, Joins 10th NBA Franchise

 He has a career scoring average of 18 points per game.

-In recent weeks, Thomas, never one to forget the Northwest where he came from, has mused about former Husky guard Brandon Roy's way too short NBA career derailed by bad knees and the UW raising his number to the rafters in retirement.
+In recent weeks, Thomas, never one to forget the Northwest and his roots, has mused about former Husky guard Brandon Roy's way too short NBA career derailed by bad knees and the UW raising his jersey number to the rafters in retirement.

-So on March 2, as he prepares to pull on a Hornets uniform, he adds Charlotte to his personal NBA itinerary of playing for the Sacramento Kings, Phoenix Suns, Boston Celtics, Cleveland Cavaliers, Los Angeles Lakers, Denver Nuggets, Washington Wizards, New Orleans Pelicans and Dallas Mavericks.
+So on March 2, as he prepares to pull on a Hornets uniform, he adds Charlotte to his personal NBA itinerary of playing for the Sacramento Kings, Phoenix Suns, Boston Celtics, Cleveland Cavaliers, Lakers, Denver Nuggets, Washington Wizards, New Orleans Pelicans and the Mavericks.

 Clearly, Isaiah Thomas is not anywhere close to calling it a career.